 It is also worth mentioning that any type of relationship beyond that of therapist and client is unethical and potentially illegal.
 A therapist’s responses to your situation are based on tested theories and methods of change.
 You should also know that because therapists are required to keep the identity of their clients private you may be ignored if you meet your therapist in a public place unexpectedly, and invitations to personal events and gatherings must be declined.
 Even when therapy is completed, your therapist is unable to transcend these boundaries.

 Our sessions are typically 45-50 minutes.
 After your initial session, it will be up to you to discuss how frequently you would like to meet with your chosen provider; frequency may even need to change throughout treatment.
 It is important to know that once an appointment is scheduled, 24 hours’ notice is required to cancel, reschedule, or change the appointment type (e.g., from traditional office to phone or video).
-If you are twenty minutes late, your session is considered missed and you may be subject to a missed session fee, starting at $25.00.
+If you are twenty minutes late, your session is considered missed and you may be subject to a missed session fee.
 If you miss three or more sessions, you may be dismissed from our practice and become ineligible for our services for six months.
 Emergency situations and extenuating circumstances may be considered on a case-by-case basis by your provider.